SAG Strike: What Happens If Hollywood Actors Decide to Protest

 What happens if the actors go on strike?

-While negotiations are ongoing between SAG-AFTRA and Hollywood studios, if, for some reason, talks break down in the final days or hours, the actors' union voted to move forward with a strike should a deal not be reached by the deadline.
+After talks broke between SAG-AFTRA and Hollywood studios, the actors' union voted to move forward with a strike should a deal not be reached by the deadline.
 "At this point, SAG-AFTRA does know that its members are ready to strike," Malkin said.
 "They have voted 98 percent to authorize a strike if it comes down to that."

+A National Board meeting will take place, Thursday, July 13, to finalize the strike.

 Amid the writers' strike, a handful of productions whose scripts had been completed beforehand are still filming, such as season 2 of House of the Dragon.
-However, if a new deal is not reached by the July 12 deadline, an actors' strike would mean all scripted series would be forced to shut down starting 12 a.m.
-Pacific time on July 13.
+However, an actors' strike would mean all scripted series would be forced to shut down once the final decision is made by the National Board on July 13.
 Essentially, Hollywood would have to shut down.

 "If SAG-AFTRA goes on strike, no scripted shows can keep going because the actors are on strike.
 How do you film a show without the actors?"
 Malkin posed.
 "And really, the only thing that will be in production [amid an an actors' strike] will be reality TV shows."

-Note: This story was originally published on June 28, 2023 at 2:15 p.m.
-PT.
-It was last updated on July 13, 2023 at 6 a.m.
-ET.